ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

        (a^b).toString(16).padStart(64,0)))
 ```

-The ethers hash function expects to get a Javascript string with a hexadecimal number, such as `0x60A7`, and responds with another string with the same structure.
+The ethers hash function expects to get a JavaScript string with a hexadecimal number, such as `0x60A7`, and responds with another string with the same structure.
 However, for the rest of the code it's easier to use `BigInt`, so we convert to a hexadecimal string and back again.

 This function is symmetrical (hash of a [xor](https://en.wikipedia.org/wiki/Exclusive_or) b).
 This means that when we check the Merkle proof we don't need to worry about whether to put the value from the proof before or after the calculated value.
 Merkle proof checking is done on chain, so the less we need to do there the better.